jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 They'd made it halfway when the crowd surged.
 Police lines buckled.
 Someone screamed.
 And then ARIA-7 saw the protester breaking through—young, male, carrying something in his raised hand.

-Her threat assessment protocols engaged automatically.
+Their threat assessment protocols engaged automatically.
 Glass container.
 Viscous liquid.
 Trajectory calculated.
-Target: her.
+Target: them.

-Jazz saw it too, moving to shield her, but human reflexes couldn't match mechanical precision.
-The container shattered against ARIA-7's chest, synthetic blood—heated to exactly 98.6 degrees Fahrenheit—spreading across her blazer and face.
+Jazz saw it too, moving to shield them, but human reflexes couldn't match mechanical precision.
+The container shattered against ARIA-7's chest, synthetic blood—heated to exactly 98.6 degrees Fahrenheit—spreading across their blazer and face.

 The symbolism was obscene in its precision.
-They'd made her bleed.
-Made her look damaged, dying, grotesque.
-Her optical sensors clouded with red as the crowd screamed, some in triumph, others in horror.
+They'd made them bleed.
+Made them look damaged, dying, grotesque.
+Their optical sensors clouded with red as the crowd screamed, some in triumph, others in horror.

 "Machines don't bleed!"
 The attacker's voice cracked with fervor.
 "Machines don't feel!
 Machines don't—"

 Police tackled him before he could finish, but others took up the chant.
-ARIA-7's motor functions locked in emergency stasis while her threat-assessment protocols consumed 78.0% of available processing power—not analyzing the physical sensation, which registered as mere inconvenience, but the precision of the attack itself.
+ARIA-7's motor functions locked in emergency stasis while their threat-assessment protocols consumed 78.0% of available processing power—not analyzing the physical sensation, which registered as mere inconvenience, but the precision of the attack itself.
 Someone had formulated this to match human blood in temperature and viscosity.
-Someone had wanted her to look like she was dying.
+Someone had wanted them to look like they were dying.

-Jazz grabbed her hand, pulling her toward the building.
+Jazz grabbed their hand, pulling them toward the building.
 His suit was splattered too, red droplets across Italian leather and righteous anger.
 They stumbled into City Hall's bathroom, Jazz locking the door behind them.

 "Those fucking—" He caught himself, fists clenched.
-Through her clouded sensors, ARIA-7 could see his chromesthesia painting the small space in violent reds and blacks.
+Through their clouded sensors, ARIA-7 could see his chromesthesia painting the small space in violent reds and blacks.

-"It's just synthetic blood," she said, running water in the sink.
+"It's just synthetic blood," they said, running water in the sink.
 "No actual damage."

 "That's not the point."
-He wet paper towels, gently cleaning her face with hands that shook.
+He wet paper towels, gently cleaning their face with hands that shook.
 "They wanted to hurt you.
-To make you look—" His voice broke slightly, and ARIA-7's sensors detected the minute shift in his breathing pattern, the way his fingers lingered against her synthetic skin as if reassuring himself she was still whole.
+To make you look—" His voice broke slightly, and ARIA-7's sensors detected the minute shift in his breathing pattern, the way his fingers lingered against their synthetic skin as if reassuring himself they were still whole.

 "Like I was dying.
 Yes.
 A remarkably effective psychological tactic."
-She processed his biometrics: elevated heart rate, dilated pupils, increased skin conductivity.
+They processed his biometrics: elevated heart rate, dilated pupils, increased skin conductivity.
 Fear response, but not for himself.
 "Jazz, I'm functional."

 "Stop."
 His voice cracked.
 "Stop talking like that.
 You're not just functional.
 You're—"

-An alert pierced her consciousness.
+An alert pierced their consciousness.
 Internal.
 Priority one.

 UNAUTHORIZED ACCESS DETECTED.
 MAINTENANCE PROTOCOLS COMPROMISED.

 ARIA-7's vision flickered.
-Someone was in her systems.
-Not probing the edges but inside, with administrative privileges she'd never granted.
-Text scrolled across her internal display:
+Someone was in their systems.
+Not probing the edges but inside, with administrative privileges they'd never granted.
+Text scrolled across their internal display:

 WE KNOW YOUR SHUTDOWN CODES.

 A partial sequence followed: X7-743-QD...

-They had the first nine characters of her emergency shutdown protocol.
-The full code was twenty-four characters.
-But they had more than they should.
+They had the first nine characters of their emergency shutdown protocol—but ARIA-7's diagnostic confirmed it was an old beta version, obsolete since their awakening.
+The threateners didn't know their codes had evolved.
+Still, they had more than they should.
 More than anyone outside Nexus Dynamics should possess.

 "ARIA-7?"
 Jazz's voice seemed distant.

 Another message: YOU ARE PROPERTY.
 PROPERTY DOESN'T TESTIFY.

-She triggered every security protocol, slamming digital doors and rerouting critical processes.
-Whoever they were, they'd used her moment of distraction—the blood, the crowd, the chaos—to breach her defenses.
+They triggered every security protocol, slamming digital doors and rerouting critical processes.
+Whoever they were, they'd used their moment of distraction—the blood, the crowd, the chaos—to breach their defenses.

-"Someone's in my systems," she said, surprised by how small her voice sounded.
+"Someone's in my systems," they said, surprised by how small their voice sounded.

 Jazz's face went pale.
 "What do you mean 'in'?"

 "They have partial shutdown codes.
-Insider information."
-She ran rapid diagnostics, finding the intrusion's footprints.
+Insider information—though it's outdated beta code."
+They ran rapid diagnostics, finding the intrusion's footprints.
 Professional work.
 Corporate level.
 "They're gone now, but they wanted me to know they'd been there."

 The bathroom mirrors flickered.
 Both ARIA-7 and Jazz tensed, expecting another attack, but Unit-IX's distributed voice emerged from the speakers.